petersteele111/Advent-Of-Code/README.md

 ## About
 If you are unfamiliar with Advent of Code, please take a look at this FAQ on the official website: [Advent of Code FAQ](https://adventofcode.com/2023/about)

+I am closing this one out and archiving.